 - You have ownership interest in that land

 - You are building or renovating a dwelling on the land and

 - If you move into the dwelling as soon as practicable and continue to use the dwelling as your main residence for at least 3 months.

 Foreign Residents and Main Residence CGT Exemption

 Foreign residents are not able to claim main residence capital gains tax exemption.
-This is following a legislation in the 2017-18 budget that announced foreign resident vendors will not be eligible for main residence exemption.
+This is following a legislation in the 2017-18 budget that announced foreign residents.
+For foreign residents there will not be eligible for main residence exemption.

-There are several situations that determine eligibility for main residence capital gains tax exemption.
+There are several situations that determine eligibility for main residence CGT exemption.
 While this post is not exhaustive, it offers great guidelines.
 This tells what the consequences are based on your unique situation.
 Consulting an accountant in Sydney can give you more details on main residence CGT exemption.